scottx611x/CSCI-S-40/Homework/Homework5.md

 An X.509 certificate at it's simplist is a combination of asymmetric cryptography, hashing, and digital signatures.
 What this certificate is actually providing is: a way to verify that a website is trusted and is who they claim to be, a way for data to be transmitted confidentially, and a way for ensuring the integrity of the data being sent between the parties (end-users and the website).
 Underneath it all the the X.509 certificate is a digitally signed document reflecting a website's identity and public key.

-Certificate Authorities are third party corporations that issue these digital certificates.
+Certificate Authorities are corporations that issue these digital certificates.
 It is integral that Certificate Authorities must be trusted by all actors in a given interaction on the web.

-CAs are necessary because they prevent a Man in the middle attack from being able to happen
+CAs are necessary because they allow for the prevention of the following attack scenario from being able to happen:

 #### 4.)
 Assume that you are submitting your homework via email.
 Describe in detail the methodology for using a digital signature using public-key cryptography to sign and submit your homework.
 (Note that an email that is digitally signed is not the same as encrypting it.)